Recursively delete .NET bin and obj folders

 - 3 minutes read - 516 wordsTips & tricks …

-folders in a .NET solution are created by the compiler as part of the compilation/build process.
+The obj and bin folders in a .NET solution are created by the compiler as part of the compilation/build process.

 They contain intermediate object files and the final binary outputs, respectively.